Property tax: United Kingdom

 The Council Tax depends on the value of the property, but is not calculated as a simple percentage.
 Instead, the property is allocated to a Council Tax band, (9 in England and 8 in Scotland and Wales).
 Valuation is carried out by the Valuation Office Agency under the auspices of HMRC.

 Stamp Duty Land Tax (SDLT) is a progressive tax which applies when purchasing "a residential property or a piece of land in England or Northern Ireland".
 As of 2023, the purchase of a primary residence worth up to £250,000, by a UK resident, is tax-free with respect to SDLT.
 Some purchases by non-UK residents are subject to a further 2% surcharge.
 Purchases of non-primary residences are subject to an increased SDLT rate schedule.
 As of 2023, a first-time buyer of a primary residence receives SDLT relief, for properties worth up to £625,000, in the form of reduced SDLT rates (including a 0% bracket up to £425,000).

+SDLT was replaced by Land and Buildings Transaction Tax (LBTT) in Scotland in 2015, and Land Transaction Tax (LTT) in Wales in 2018.
+These devolved taxes are broadly similar to SDLT, but with different bands and rates.
+Neither tax includes a non-resident surcharge, and there is no first-time buyer relief for LTT.

 United States

 In the United States, property tax on real estate is usually levied by the local government.
 The national government levies no real estate tax, nor property tax.
 State governments levy 3% of the total property tax collected.
 The other 97% is collected by counties, municipalities, schools, community colleges, and many other special-purpose governmental agencies, e.g. libraries, museums, parks, bridge authorities.
 Rates vary across the states, between about 0% and 4% of the home value.
 The assessment is made up of two components—the improvement or building value and the land or site value.
-The property tax is the main tax supporting local: education, police, fire protection, government, roads, and most infrastructure, e.g. sewers, bridges, street lights.
+The property tax is the main tax supporting local education, police, fire protection, government, roads, and most infrastructure, e.g. sewers, bridges, street lights.
 Many state and local jurisdictions add personal property taxes.
 (See exceptions below.)